The Best Power Wheelchair for Multiple Sclerosis

 More on Wheelchair Use and MS

 MS primarily first affects people in their early to middle adulthood and is more commonly found in women than men.
-Because of the different types of multiple sclerosis and variable progression of the disease, an individual may require the use of mobility aids.
+Because of the different types of multiple sclerosis and the variable progression of the disease, an individual may require the use of a mobility device or other mobility aids.

 That includes upgrading to the use of power mobility to complete activities of daily living such as cooking, cleaning, grooming, reaching, and standing.
 Plus, power wheelchairs empower people to get around whether to continue professional activities or other kinds of errands.